-The role of $\colored colored in pTeX$ and upTeX can be divided into the following four kinds, and LuaTeX-ja can control these four kinds separately:
+The role of $\catcode$ in pTeX and upTeX can be divided into the following four kinds, and LuaTeX-ja can control these four kinds separately:

-- Distinction between JAchar or ALchar is controlled by using the character range, see Subsection 4.1. - Whether the character can be used in a control word is controlled by setting \catcode to 11 (enabled) or 12 (disabled), as usual. - Whether jcharwidowpenalty can be inserted before the character is controlled by the lowermost bit of the kcatcode parameter. - Ignoring linebreak after a JAchar is always ignored.
+- Distinction between JAchar or ALchar is controlled by the character range, see Subsection 4.1. - Whether the character can be used in a control word is controlled by setting \catcode to 11 (enabled) or 12 (disabled), as usual. - Whether jcharwidowpenalty can be inserted before the character is controlled by the lowermost bit of the kcatcode parameter. - Linebreak after a JAchar does not produce a space.

-Default setting of \catcode of LuaTEX can be found in luatex-unicode-letters.tex, which is based on unicode-letters.tex (for $X{\exists}T{E}X$ ).
-However, the default setting of \catcode differs between $X{\exists}T{E}X$ and LuaTEX, by the following reasons:
+Default setting of \catcode of Unicode characters are located in plain LuaTEX luatex-unicode-letters.tex, which is based on unicode-letters.tex (for XaTeX).

+However, the default setting of \catcode differs between XfTEX and LuaTEX, by the following reasons:

-- luatex-unicode-letters.tex is based on old unicode-letters.tex. - The latter half of unicode-letters.tex sets \catcode of Kanji and kana characters to 11, via setting \XeTeXcharclass.
+- (plain format) luatex-unicode-letters.tex is based on old unicode-letters.tex. - The latter half of unicode-letters.tex and unicode-letters.def sets\catcode of Kanji and kana characters to 11, via setting \XeTeXcharclass.

-However, this latter half is simply omitted in luatex-unicode-letters.tex, hence catcode of Kanji and kana characters remains 12 in LuaTEX.
+However, this latter half does not exist (plain case), or not executed (LATEX case) in LuaTEX, hence \catcode of Kanji and kana characters remains 12 in LuaTEX.

-In other words, Kanji nor kana characters cannot be used in a control word, in the default setting of LuaTFX.
+In other words, Kanji nor kana characters cannot be used in a control word, in the default setting of LuaTEX.

-This would be inconvenient for pTEX users to shifting to LuaTEX-ja, since several control words containing Kanji, such as \西暦, are used in pTEX.
-Hence, LuaTEX-ja have a counterpart of unicode-letters.tex for LuaTEX, to match the \catcode setting with that of $X{TE}X$ .
+This would be inconvenient for p拒X users to shifting to LuaTELX-ja, since several control words containing Kanji, such as \西暦, are used in pTELX.
+Hence, LuaTELX-ja have a counterpart of unicode-letters.tex for LuaTELX, to match the \catcode setting with that of XュTELX.